Prince of Persia: Warrior Within: Writing and art design

 The voice of the Prince was recast from The Sands of Time, with Robin Atkin Downes replacing Yuri Lowenthal.
 In a later interview, Lowenthal felt that this was a conscious decision by Ubisoft to fit in with the game's overall tonal shift, and thought it was the right decision.
 Lead sound designer Jonathan Pilon explained the change as necessary due to the Prince's more hardened and world-worn portrayal, in addition to the new voice better fitting his redesigned appearance.
 Kaileena is voiced by Italian actress Monica Bellucci.
 She accepted the role based on interest in the story, and her liking of Kaileena's character due to her personality and her position as someone who knows their fate.
 The role was a "new experience" due to using only her voice to give personality to an otherwise animated character.
 As with her other roles, she had a voice coach to prepare herself for the character.

-The art direction was "darker and more oppressive", was influenced by the storyline, using a "monochromatic" palate to create a consistent design throughout the game's areas and communicate the narrative and gameplay.
+The art direction was influenced by the storyline to become "darker and more oppressive", using a "monochromatic" palate to create a consistent design throughout the game's areas and communicate the narrative and gameplay.
 Each time period would express opposite feelings through different palettes and elements, with the present using desaturated colors and buildings overtaken by vegetation, while the past has brighter colors and a "luxurious, and still somehow intimidating" look.
 Persia still served as the main visual influence, only this time focusing on more ancient Near East locations like Babylon and its Hanging Gardens.
 The art was created using computers, with an incremental process of beginning with broad strokes to establish mood and then adding finer detail.
 The overall artistic and character design also drew inspiration from the movie adaptations of The Lord of the Rings.